fxcircus/frontegg-hosted-login-customization-server/README.md

 2. Clone this repo and choose a hosting platform like Heroku or a similar service that suits your needs.
 Deploy your code to the chosen platform.
 Once deployed, obtain the publicly accessible URL of your server.
 It should look like https://yourserveraddress/overrides.

-3. Follow [the instructions here to implement Frontegg Metadata Overrides]([https://docs.frontegg.com/docs/hosted-and-embedded-setup#getting-started-with-metadataoverrides](https://developers.frontegg.com/sdks/customizations/configuration#customization-in-the-hosted-mode)) to connect your hosted login box to the server.
+3. Follow the instructions [here](https://developers.frontegg.com/sdks/customizations/configuration#customization-in-the-hosted-mode)  to implement Frontegg Metadata Overrides and connect your hosted login box to the server.

 4. Load your hosted login box (The `Login URL` from `Frontegg Portal ➜ [ENVIRONMENT] ➜ Env Settings page`, followed by `/account/login`).
 For example - `https://app-frtqiefxjqn9.frontegg.com/oauth/account/login`.
 You should see the settings are applied.